 Format Success Stories

 Within 48 hours of posting images to his Format portfolio, photographer Michael George was contacted by National Geographic.
-The series “Portrait of a Pilgrim” was printed in the magazine, and the rest is history.
-In a few short years, the Brooklyn-based adventurer has documented stories from London, Brussels, Tel Aviv and across the USA.
-His work has been featured in Wired, Popular Mechanics and Inc. Magazine.
+His series “Portrait of a Pilgrim” was printed in the magazine, and the rest is history.
+In a few short years, the Brooklyn-based adventurer has documented stories from London, Brussels, Tel Aviv, and across the USA.
+His work has been featured in Wired, Popular Mechanics, and Inc. Magazine.

 “Everyone raves about how seamlessly ‘Portrait of a Pilgrim’ on my Format portfolio mixes photos, text and video.
 I’ve had so many people tell me that they love how it’s set up.
 I don’t know how in the world I would have designed it without Format.
 That series was published in National Geographic and they discovered it on my website.”

 Atlanta-based makeup artist Veronica Sitterding has been using Format since 2012.
 She believes that when you’re in a creative industry, you shouldn’t leave your website in someone else’s hands.
-It’s important to be able to make changes instantly and frequently.
 A clean, simple design creates a lasting impression on potential clients.